nathany/bobblehat/README.md

 * [MacGyvering standoffs to use the joystick](https://twitter.com/carlisia/status/691115626891350016)
 * [Ravi working on SWIG for RTIMULib](https://twitter.com/carlisia/status/691064926509465601/photo/1)

-### Future

-We bit off too much for a weekend-long hackathon, not having noticed the RTIMULib C++ dependency before starting.
-We hope this is just the beginning of a community effort to support the Sense HAT and [other HATs](https://shop.pimoroni.com/collections/raspberry-pi/pi-hats-plates) with Go.

-Visit [nathany.com](https://nathany.com/) for a post-Gala post-mortem on developing with Go for the Pi.

 ### License

 The code is licensed under the Simplified BSD License.